 Say Hello to Permission Marketing

-The regulations set the new standards of data collection and management by giving users control over their personal data usage.
-What might sound dreadful (oh no, everyone will unsubscribe from my newsletter!), is in fact useful for marketers.
+The new standard of data collection and management gave the customers control over their personal data usage.
+What might sound dreadful (everyone will surely unsubscribe from my newsletter!) is, in fact, useful for the marketers.
 What’s more, it helps to optimize ad budgets.
-The side effect of the GDPR regulations is a purge of weak, non-converting leads.
+The positive side effect of the regulations is a purge of weak, non-converting leads.
 In other words, you are left with those who want to look, listen and to be engaged.

-Marketing consent is an automatic filter which enforces engagement of your target group.
-The ceremonial “yes” starts friendship.
-Friendship which can lead to a long queue for the newest device.
+Marketing consent is an automatic filter that enforces the engagement of your target group.
+The ceremonial “yes” might start a friendship.
+A friendship that can lead to a long queue for the newest device.
 Of course, it will only happen, if your database is truly “yours”.
 Bought databases are less effective, not to mention their questionable legal statuses.
 Something to pick up from this article: the GDPR-compliant databases work better.

 Opt-in for Opt-out

-While looking for ready-made solutions for database collection, it’s worth to test the Newsletter SMS widget which can be effortlessly implemented on your website or online store.
-You can always collect data after completion of a purchase or by giving something in return.
-But it shouldn’t be a promise.
-Those are already passé.
-Content is a king, preferably an engaging and exclusive one.
+Content is a king as they say, and preferably an engaging and exclusive one.
 What’s more, you should try to predict lead’s preferences and needs.
 In return he or her might share your content.
 All you need are the right audience, well-prepared content and a clear goal in mind.